Dry Brined Orange Rosemary Roasted Turkey

-Dry Brined Orange Rosemary Roasted Turkey is the easy way to brine your turkey with no messy liquid!
-Roast it to perfection for a juicy, flavorful turkey with the crispiest skin ever.
+Dry Brined Orange Rosemary Roasted Turkey is the easy way to brine your turkey with no messy liquid and the crispiest skin ever!

 This post has been sponsored by The Diestel Family Turkey Ranch.
 All opinions expressed here are my own.